CartoDB/Windshaft/README.md

 -----
 * Allow postgis to be on any host (Allow grainstore options to be passed down)
 * Remove references to global from lib
-* remove all cartoDB references
+* remove all cartoDB references and split into separate lib
+* release npm
 * Make simple interface to test map and generate URL to use for your map.
 * HOW-TO for a caching HTTP-proxy layer in front of Windshaft
 * limit total number of renderers that can be made (LRU?)
+* make test fixtures

 Notes on Caching
 -----------------